PythonOptimizers/pysparse/Doc/pysparse/source/spmatrix.rst

      if ``p='fro'``, the Frobenius norm is returned.

      .. note::
-        The 1 and infinity norm are not implemented for symmetric matrices.
+        The 1 and infinity norm are not yet implemented for symmetric matrices.

    .. method:: keys()

-      Return a list of tuples (i,j) of the nonzero matrix entries.
+      Return a list of tuples ``(i,j)`` of the nonzero matrix entries.

    .. method:: values()